hellonathanchung/hellonathanchung/README.md

 I'm a fullstack software engineer!
 I know Javascript, Ruby, HTML, and CSS.
-I'm currently working on a [QPQ](https://github.com/bdb2381/mod4-frontend), an application to allow service-for-service trading..
+I'm currently working on [QPQ](https://github.com/bdb2381/mod4-frontend), an application to allow service-for-service trading..
 Aspiring to learn more about React and Python.

 Fun fact: I'm a freelancer with extensive experience in Adobe.
 I've done work for weddings, local businesses, and much more!